XyliaZhang/search_jobs_app/README.md

 # Search_jobs_flask_app

-( # python - flask, requests, beautifulsoup)
+( # python - requests, beautifulsoup, flask )

-Practice doing ETL ob web and then use flask to build a simple api to send requests and get results.
+Practice doing ETL ob web and then use flask to build a simple api to send requests and get results on web pages.

 1.send requests